 In an ideal situation, a car accident lawsuit is settled out of a courtroom.
 Typically, drivers, often with the help of an experienced attorney, can work out the details with the auto insurance company far before it gets to that level.
 This is generally accomplished through the negotiation and settlement phase.
 The insurance company will calculate how much they believe your accident is worth and offer you a settlement.

-What Is a Settlement and Should You Accept It?
+What Is a Settlement, and Should You Accept It?

 A settlement is the amount of money an insurance company believes you are eligible to recover both for economic and non-economic damages.
-Non-economic damages are a bit trickier to estimate because they involve things like pain and suffering and emotional distress, which are both difficult to calculate.
-Since each person experiences pain differently, putting a standard amount to someone’s experience of distress or suffering is nearly impossible.
-Most insurance companies will use either the multiplier or per diem methods to calculate your non-economic damages.
+Non-economic damages are a bit trickier to estimate because they involve things like pain and suffering and emotional distress, which are both challenging to calculate.
+Since each person experiences pain differently, putting a standard amount to someone’s experience of grief or suffering is nearly impossible.
+Most insurance companies will use the multiplier or per diem methods to calculate your non-economic damages.

 When It’s Time to Say No to a Settlement Offer

-The best way to know when you should say “no” to any lowball insurance settlement offer is to have an experienced attorney review your case and calculate what your injuries and damages are worth and estimate any potential necessary future expenses.
+The best way to know when you should say “no” to any lowball insurance settlement offer is to have an experienced attorney review your case and calculate what your injuries and damages are worth, and estimate any potential necessary future expenses.
 If you sign a settlement, then you have little to no recourse.